 PKCE Flow

 CFS supports the PKCE flow, a secure alternative to the implicit flow.
 PKCE is used mainly for Single-Page Applications (SPAs) in which the client secret cannot be securely stored.
 These SPAs tend to store information in the browser, and therefore it is recommended to use this flow since it's more secure than the implicit flow.
+Since this flow builds off the standard authorization code flow, the steps are very simliar:

 1. The user clicks on Login from the OIDC client application